jtvaughan/tsukuyomi/kotoba-quiz.README.md

 -------------------

 言葉 Flashcards expects the user to provide a special configuration file describing the server's properties.
-The configuration file should contain two sections:
+The configuration file may contain three sections:

 1. _general_: This section contains general settings.
 2. _delays_ (optional): This section contains the delays (in days) associated